Murthel Groenhart: Holzken trilogy

 After winning the contender tournament, he fought Nieky Holzken for the third time in his career.
 Holzken convincingly won the fight by a unanimous decision.

 After his failed title bid, he won his next three fights.
 He first fought Thongchai Sitsongpeenong during Glory 38 and won by a third-round TKO, Alan Scheinson during Glory 41, winning by split decision, and Harut Grigorian during Glory 42, winning by KO.
-The fight with Grigorian ended in controversy, as Grigorian's fans jumped into the ring after his loss and started a melee with Groenhart and his corner.
+The fight with Grigorian ended in controversy, as Groenhart delivered a knockout punch to a seemingly dazed Grigorian, who started to return to his corner after absorbing a flying knee to the head.
+The punch rendered Grigorian unconscious while the prior knee left him dazed and bleeding profusely.
+Grigorian's fans jumped into the ring after his loss and started a melee with Groenhart and his corner.

 Title fights

 Groenhart fought Cedric Doumbe in a rematch during Glory 44, for the Glory Welterweight title.
 Groenhart won the fight by a split decision.

 Murthel was scheduled to make his first title defense against Harut Grigorian during Glory 50.
 Grigorian won the fight in the first round, by TKO.

 Groenhart rebounded from his title loss with a second-round TKO finish of Mohammed Jaraya, but dropped a split decision in his next fight to Alim Nabiev.

 Groenhart was scheduled to fight Cedric Doumbe for the Glory Welterweight title, held at the time by Doumbe.
 Doumbe suffered an elbow injury before the fight, and was replaced by Troy Jones, with Groenhart and Jones fighting for the interim title.
 Groenhart beat Jones by KO in the second round.

 Groenhart and Doumbe were scheduled to unify the titles at Glory 76.
 The fight was rescheduled for November 7, 2020, due to the COVID-19 pandemic cancelling the first event.
 The fight with Doumbe was indefinitely postponed, as main event fighter Badr Hari contracted COVID-19 and due to a partial lockdown imposed by the Dutch government.
 The fight was rescheduled for December 19.
 Groenhart was forced to withdraw from the fight, due to an injury.

 Groenhart's fight with Cédric Doumbé was rescheduled for Glory 77.
 He lost the fight by a second-round knockout.

 Groenhart challenged Endy Semeleer for the Glory Welterweight Championship at Glory 85 on April 29, 2023.
+He lost the fight by unanimous decision.

+Groenhart faced Cihad Akipa at Glory 87 on August 19, 2023.
+He won the fight by unanimous decision.